kaur-simranjit/Order_Management_System/README.md

 * Order is composed of customer.
 The order could contain extract one customer, while each customer can make many orders.
 * There is an association between order and order line.
 An order can have zero or many order line.
 * Order line and product has association.

+The code also used a design pattern: Template Method.